DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 - If personal data is processed, which legal bases for data processing is used (usually relevant: public intrest or consent)?
 - If research is legal basis for data processing, then consent is is part of 4c below.
 - Use data minimisation as a strategy to avoid unwanted privacy breaches.
-- Explain whether there is a managed access procedure in place for authorised users of personal data. - ensure that this aspect is covered under storage [3b - How will data security and protection of sensitive data be taken care of during the research?](3_storage_backup)
+- Explain whether there is a managed access procedure in place for authorised users of personal data.
+Ensure that this aspect is covered under storage [3b - How will data security and protection of sensitive data be taken care of during the research?](3_storage_backup).

 ---
 <!--additional explanations - only keywords-->